 Limitation of Liability.
 This Agreement does not limit a party's liability for (i) death or personal injury resulting from the negligence of a party or (ii) fraud or fraudulent statements made by a party.
 EXCEPT AS STATED ABOVE, DIGICERT’S MAXIMUM LIABLITY RESULTING FROM THIS AGREEMENT IS LIMITED TO THE AMOUNT PAID BY OSG ADMINISTRATOR TO DIGICERT DURING THE 12 MONTHS PRIOR TO WHEN THE LIABILITY OCCURRED.
 EACH PARTY WAIVES ALL LIABILITY OF THE OTHER PARTY FOR ANY INDIRECT, SPECIAL, INCIDENTAL, OR PUNATIVE DAMAGES THAT COULD OCCUR UNDER THIS AGREEMENT, INCLUDING ALL DAMAGES FOR LOST PROFITS, REVENUE, OR DATA.
-THIS WAIVER APPLIES EVEN IF DIGICERT WAS AWARE OF THE POSSIBILITY OF SUCH DAMAGES.

 Extent.
-The waivers herein apply regardless of (i) whether DigiCert was aware of the possibility of the damages, (ii) the reason for or nature of the liability, including tort claims, (iii) the number of claims, (iv) the extent or nature of the damages, or (v) whether any other provisions of this Agreement is breached or proven ineffective.
+The limitations on liability herein apply regardless of (i) whether DigiCert was aware of the possibility of the damages, (ii) the reason for or nature of the liability, including tort claims, (iii) the number of claims, (iv) the extent or nature of the damages, or (v) whether any other provisions of this Agreement is breached or proven ineffective.

 Defective Certificates.
 If a Certificate contains a defect, DigiCert shall use commercially reasonable efforts to cure the defect after receiving notice from OSG Administrator.
-DigiCert is not obligated to correct a defect if (i) the Certificate holder misused, damaged, or modified the Certificate, (ii) If OSG Administrator had knowledge of the defect and did not promptly report the defect to DigiCert, or (iii) the Certificate holder breached any provision of its agreement with DigiCert.
+DigiCert is not obligated to correct a defect if (i) the Certificate holder misused, damaged, or modified the Certificate, (ii) If a Registration Authority had knowledge of the defect and did not promptly report the defect to DigiCert, or (iii) the Certificate holder breached any provision of its agreement with DigiCert.

 Force Majeure.
 Neither party is liable for any failure or delay in performing an obligation under this Agreement to the extent that such failure or delay is beyond the party’s reasonable control.
-OSG Administrator acknowledges that the Certificates and related software are subject to the operation of OSG Administrator’s and Participants’ Internet service operations, which are beyond DigiCert’s control.
+OSG Administrator acknowledges that the Certificates and related software are subject to the operation of OSG Administrator’s and Trusted Agents’ Internet service operations, which are beyond DigiCert’s control.

 Injunctive Relief.
-OSG Administrator acknowledges that its breach of this Agreement will result in irreparable harm to DigiCert that cannot adequately be redressed by compensatory damages.
+Each Registration Authority acknowledges that its breach of this Agreement will result in irreparable harm to DigiCert that cannot adequately be redressed by compensatory damages.
 Accordingly, in addition to any other available legal remedies, DigiCert may seek and obtain an injunctive order against a breach or threatened breach of the Agreement.

 Limitation on Actions.
 Except for actions and claims related to a party’s indemnification and confidentiality obligations, all claims and actions arising from this Agreement must be brought within three years from the date when the cause of action occurred.